 The NBA as we know it today can trace its origins back to June 6, 1946, when the Basketball Association of America (BAA) was formed.
 The first game played in this league was between the Toronto Huskies and the New York Knickerbockers.

-In the league's early years, the quality was of no excellent standard, with independent clubs like the Harlem Globetrotters having arguably much more talented squads.
+In the league's early years, the quality was of a relatively low standard, with independent clubs like the Harlem Globetrotters having arguably much more talented squads.
 The reasons for this were understandable.
-Not only was the league new and finding its feet, but some rival leagues were in operation, diluting the quality.
+Not only was the league new and still finding its footing, but some rival leagues were also in operation, diluting the quality.

-Three years later, the six remaining teams from the NBL joined the BAA, at which point the league's name was changed from the BAA to the NBA.
+Three years later, the six remaining teams from the NBL joined the BAA, at which point the league's name was changed to the NBA.

 80 Years of History in 60 Seconds

-From 1949 onwards the league underwent a number of constrictions and expansions but as the league continued to evolve one team emerged as the standout – the Boston Celtics.
-From 1959 to 1966 the Celtics won 8 straight Championships to write their name into basketball legend.
+From 1949 onwards, the league underwent several expansions and contractions, but as it continued to evolve, one team emerged as the standout – the Boston Celtics.
+From 1959 to 1966, the Celtics won 8 straight Championships to write their name into basketball legend.
 The Celtics are the favorites to win their 17th championship in this year’s NBA betting, they’ll be hoping to create a similar dynasty.

 At the end of this winning spree, the league faced an existential crisis when the newly formed American Basketball Association (AMA) threatened to splinter the sport and overtake the NBA as the dominant basketball league in the country.

 Fortunately for the NBA, those efforts were in vain.
-The public stayed loyal to the NBA, largely due to the pulling power of stars such as Kareem Abdul Jabbar.
+The public remained loyal to the NBA, largely due to the drawing power of stars such as Kareem Abdul-Jabbar.
 From the 1970s to the 1990s, the NBA’s popularity surged to astronomical levels.

 The icing on the cake was Michael Jordan's and the Chicago Bulls' box office performances in the last decade of the millennium, which captivated Americans and absorbed sports fans and non-sports fans from all over the globe.